enzowilliam/ChalengeSossego/README.md

 # About the project

 ```
-The project ess created in using React.js
+The project ess created using Reactjs
 With javascript and styled components
 ```